Helping Workplace Victims Who Were Denied Workers’ Comp Claims in Garden City, Shirley, Riverhead, Ronkonkoma, and New York City

 - You failed to notify your employer or file your claim in a timely manner.

 - You were impaired by alcohol or drugs when the accident occurred.

 - You filed the wrong paperwork or supporting documents.

 How to Appeal the Denial of Your Claim

 The deadline for filing your appeal is 30 days from receiving your denial letter.
 You have the opportunity to file evidence to counter the insurance company’s assertions.
 The workers’ compensation judge will hold a hearing to consider your arguments and review the evidence.

 If the workers’ compensation judge rules against you, you may submit a request for review to the workers’ compensation board within 30 days from the date of the unfavorable ruling.
 Your employer and its insurance carrier also have the right to ask for review.
 A three-member panel decides whether to accept your request based upon your arguments and the evidence you submit.
 If the panel accepts your request, the board members review your case and either affirm, modify or rescind the judge’s decision.

 If you do not agree with the board panel’s decision, you can appeal to the NY appellate division within 30 days of the board’s decision.
 An unfavorable decision at this level may be appealed to a higher court.

-Get Advice During a Free Consultation With Our Garden City Workers’ Compensation Lawyers
+Get Advice During a Free Consultation With Our Workers’ Compensation Lawyers

 Was your workers’ comp claim denied?
-Discuss your next steps with the Garden City workers’ compensation lawyers at Turley Redmond Rosasco & Rosasco.
+Discuss your next steps with the workers’ compensation lawyers at Turley Redmond Rosasco & Rosasco.
 Contact us today.
 Your claims assessment is free.